 Solitary Fibrous Tumor

-, which also encompasses the diagnosis hemangiopericytoma, is an uncommon tumor that is found in the chest cavity, orbit (which contain the eye), coverings of the brain (dura mater) or from the pelvis.
-There are less aggressive and more aggressive versions of this tumor, which can easily grow to a size of 6-10 inches or more in size before they cause symptoms of compression of other organs.
-The more aggressive form of this tumor is termed malignant solitary fibrous tumor, and is associated with metastatic disease to the lungs or to bone, among other sites.
+This sarcoma, which used to be called hemangiopericytoma by some pathologists, is an uncommon tumor that is found in the chest cavity, the orbits (which contain the eye), the covering of the brain (dura mater) or the pelvis.
+There are less aggressive and more aggressive versions of this tumor, which can easily grow to a size of 6-10 inches or more in size before they compress other organs.
+The more aggressive form of this tumor is termed malignant solitary fibrous tumor and is associated with metastatic disease to the lungs or bone, among other sites.